cap-js/docs/about/best-practices.md

 #### See Also...

-- The [*Model Model View Controller*](https://wiki.c2.com/?ModelModelViewController) pattern in c2 wiki, in which Randy Stafford emphasizes on this notion of twofold models:
+- The [*Model Model View Controller*](https://wiki.c2.com/?ModelModelViewController) pattern in c2 wiki, in which Randy Stafford points out the need for such twofold models:

   *"... there have always been two kinds of model: [DomainModel](https://wiki.c2.com/?DomainModel), and [ApplicationModel](https://wiki.c2.com/?ApplicationModel)."* {.indent style="font-family: serif"}